efabless/caravel_mpw-one/docs/source/introduction.rst

 The documentation contains the following chapters:

 * :doc:`description` contains the general information about the Efabless Caravel "harness" SoC,
+* :doc:`quick-start` contains the minimal set of actions to get going with the project,
 * :doc:`pinout` describes the pinout of the SoC,